section-engineering-education/engineering-education/articles/arm-x86/index.md

 ### Executable Sizes

 Since you need more instructions in ARM, it's possible that executables will be larger.
-To test this, I compiled the [sorting_algos repository](https://github.com/botahamec/sorting_algos) made for our [sorting article.](https://www.section.io/engineering-education/sorting-algorithms/) I ran it on my [Raspberry Pi 4 Model B Rev 1.1](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
-I compiled the same thing on my x86-64 Linux desktop.
-The Raspberry Pi file size should actually be a little smaller.
-It's only using a 32-bit operating system (Raspberry Pi OS Lite).
-So, I cross-compiled to the stable-i686-unknown-linux-gnu toolchain on my desktop.
-"Stripped" means that I stripped nonessential symbols from the executable.
-The Cargo profiles I used are at the bottom.
+To test this, we can compile the [sorting_algos repository](https://github.com/botahamec/sorting_algos) made for our [sorting article.](https://www.section.io/engineering-education/sorting-algorithms/).
+It was run on a [Raspberry Pi 4 Model B Rev 1.1](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
+The same program was compiled on an x86-64 Linux desktop.
+The Raspberry Pi file size would normally be a little smaller because of the 32-bit operating system (Raspberry Pi OS Lite).
+So, the desktop cross-compiled to the stable-i686-unknown-linux-gnu toolchain.
+"Stripped" means that nonessential symbols were stripped from the executable.
+The Cargo profiles used for this are at the bottom.
 Here are the results:

 |                                  | x86-32  | ARM-32  |
 | -------------------------------- | ------- | ------- |